TracyKien/stock-analysis/README.md

 ## Results
 Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 I created a code to help Steve figure out the return of different green energy stocks to see whether or not some would be worth looking into for his parents for them to diversify their funds.
+The code tells Steve what tickers had a positive or negative return for that year.
+After running the code, Steve will be able to compare data from 2017 vs 2018 easier than looking at each indiviual line from his dataset.
+By doing this, Steve can see that ENPH and RUN has positive returns for both 2017 and 2018.
+This indicates that these are two possible companies that Steve can advise his parents to invest into.
+See the two images below for visual examples of this data.

 ![This is an image](https://github.com/TracyKien/stock-analysis/blob/main/Resources/Return%20Status%20for%202017.PNG?raw=true)